LeslieChn/spython/final_report.md

 ![ad](img/ad.png)

 1. Proprocessor:
 The indentation of each line defines the scope of statement blocks.
-This unique feature of Python's syntax is known as the "off-side rule" or "indentation-based scoping."
+This unique feature of S-Python's syntax is known as the "off-side rule" or "indentation-based scoping."
 Code blocks are defined by their indentation level relative to the surrounding code.
 Each increase in indentation level signifies the beginning of a new block, and each decrease in indentation level signifies the end of a block.
 If the end of a block's indentation level can't find a previous beginning indentation level, an indentation error occurs.

 2. Lexical Analysis:
 The process begins with lexical analysis, also known as scanning.
 This stage involves breaking down the source code into a stream of tokens.
 These tokens are the smallest meaningful units in the programming language, such as keywords, identifiers, constants, and operators.